osrf/baxter_demos/README.md

 roslaunch baxter_demos object_tracker.py limb:=[left/right] method:=[color/star/watershed] folder:=[path to asset folder]
 ```

 A simple object pick and place demo.
 Make sure Baxter’s hand camera can see the desired object and click on the object in the image window.
 Then use the cuff buttons to give Baxter a start and end configuration (make sure the hand camera can see the object in the start configuration).
-The robot will then use object_finder.launch as well as its rangefinder and a visual servoing node to position the gripper over the object, grasp it, move to the end configuration, and drop it.
+The robot will then use object_finder.launch as well as its rangefinder and visual servoing logic to position the gripper over the object, grasp it, move to the end configuration, and drop it.

 ####3D Camera-Robot Extrinsic Calibration
 ```